ryanwjackson/docs.storyscript.io/storyscript/README.md

-str uppercase  # returns a string where all characters are upper cased str lowercase  # returns a string where all characters are lower cased str capitalize  # returns a string where the first letter of each word is capitalized (eg: 'jane smith' becomes 'Jane Smith')
+str uppercase  # returns a string where all characters are upper cased str lowercase  # returns a string where all characters are lower cased str capitalize  # returns a string where the first letter of each word is capitalized (eg: 'jane smith' becomes 'Jane Smith') str in list:['foo', 'bar']  # returns true or false if the string is found in the list

 # Numbers
 num = 10